 For TIS measurements, the desired measurement quantity is received power of the DUT at a given error rate.
 A one-step substitution measurement can be performed (assuming the power sensor can be attached directly to the reference antenna such that no additional cable loss need be accounted for) to transfer a received power calibration to the communication tester along with the range reference measurement.
-In this case, Section 0 can be skipped, and the system configured as in Section 4.4.1 with the power sensor now connected to the reference antenna and the communication tester transmitting through the signal path to be qualified.
+In this case, Section 4.4.1 can be skipped, and the system configured as in Section 4.4.1 with the power sensor now connected to the reference antenna and the communication tester transmitting through the signal path to be qualified.
 The signal strength is measured out of the reference antenna for a given output level of the communication tester and the resulting difference becomes the path loss correction for received power.
 Note that this calibration transfer does not account for any non-linearity of the communication tester's signal generator or the power meter.
-Ideally, the source power calibration is most accurate if the power level received at the reference antenna is near the sensitivity level of the DUT, although the sensitivity level of the power meter may have a larger contribution to the overall uncertainty in that case.
-Note also that the power meter and sensor must be suitable for measuring the active signal generated by the communication tester in order to perform this measurement.
+Ideally, the source power calibration is most accurate if the power level received at the reference antenna is near the sensitivity level of the DUT, although the sensitivity level of the power meter and sensor must be suitable for measuring the active signal generated by the communication tester in order to perform this measurement.

-If additional cabling is required to reach the power sensor, that additional cabling is first used to connect the power sensor to the output of the communication tester according to the steps in Section 4.4.1 before proceeding to the steps in Section 4.4.2.
+If additional cabling is required to reach the power sensor, that additional cabling is first used to connect the power sensor to the output of the communication tester according to the steps in Section 4.4.1 before proceeding to the steps in Section 4.4.2..